bethereumproject/telegram-bots/README.md

 ### Getting started with your code

 The [python-telegram-bot](https://python-telegram-bot.org/) wrapper we'll be using works the following way:
-1. You **declare functions** to tell your bot what to do when someone writes a command beginning with "/" or a message.
+1. You **define functions** to tell your bot what to do when someone writes a command beginning with "/" or a message.
 2. By adding CommmandHandlers or MessageHandlers you **link these functions to the commands or messages** written by a user.